axelerant/testimonials-widget/readme.txt

 * Prevent duplicate testimonials when using multiple testimonial instances
 * Read more links for testimonials exceeding the character limit
 * Select only testimonials with excerpts, images or of arbitrary maximum and minimum length
-* Select post, page and other custom post types for rotations
+* Select post, page and other custom post types for content rotations
 * Settings and URL based cache clearing
 * Shortcodes and theme functions for testimonials count, testimonial link list, and user testimonial submission form
 * Show excerpts with list and single views
 * Show unique testmimonials on page with multiple testimonial instances
+* Testimonial links listing with image, source, title, location, company, and URL fields
 * WPML compatible

 [Buy Testimonials Widget Premium](http://aihr.us/testimonials-widget-premium/) plugin for WordPress.